nus-cs2103/website-base/schedule/week3/tutorial-cs2103.md

 **All students**:
 * Confirm your team ID with the tutor.
 It should be of the form `TUTORIAL_ID-TEAM_NUMBER` e.g. `W09-1` (`W`ed `09`00 slot, team `1`)
-* As before, discuss evidence of achieving LOs as directed by the tutor.
+* As before, discuss evidence of learning the weekly topics as directed by the tutor.